 Now Mike Lombardi is, amazingly, “hearing from coaches around the league” that Haden was “not very impressive in camps and might not have the speed to play corner,” and wondering if “maybe all that talk about some in the organization wanted to take Kyle Wilson over Haden was true.”

 If anybody’s “too slow” here, it sure doesn’t seem to be Haden.
-Do you think this guy would have a job if his last name wasn’t Lombardi?
+One wonders if this guy would have a job if his last name wasn’t Lombardi.
 No relation, by the way.

 That’s all for now.
 Back with more later.
 Hope everyone’s Tuesday gets off to a decent start in the meantime.

 *Here’s another gem from a Lombardi email to me (all in a back-and-forth regarding his aforementioned Mangini hit-job at National Football Post):

 “You have no clue, I have spent over 23 years in the NFL.
 Where did you learn the game?
 Can you get anyone from the NFL to return your calls?”

 I meant to email Lombardi to tell him that I didn’t need to spend 23 years in the NFL or be able to get anyone from the NFL to return my calls to go 10-1 against the spread with my playoff picks (while he was flailing away at 5-6 with his on Bill Simmons’ podcast) but I never got around to it, which is sort of a bummer.